 OMH established a Risk Assessment and Record Review (RARR) unit to evaluate all offenders convicted of qualifying offenses who are referred for assessment under Article 10 (see Table 1-A in appendix for a list of all qualifying offenses).
-Each assessment involves the review of multiple records including, but not limited to, police reports, victim statements, court transcripts, pre-sentence investigation reports, and correctional and mental health records.
+Each assessment involves the review of multiple records including, but not limited to, police reports, district attorney records, victim statements, court transcripts, pre-sentence investigation reports, and correctional and mental health records.
 The goal of the assessment process is to identify and refer sex offenders who suffer from a mental abnormality, as defined in the statute.

 Two separate clinical teams are utilized in the civil management review process.
-The Multidisciplinary Review (MDR) team, comprised of three randomly selected clinicians with extensive training and expertise in sex offender assessment, diagnosis, treatment, and/or management of sex offenders, completes initial reviews of cases.
+The Multidisciplinary Review (MDR) team, comprised of three randomly selected clinicians with extensive training and expertise in sex offender assessment, diagnosis, treatment, and/or management of sex offenders, completes initial review of cases.
 Through this initial assessment, the MDR team determines whether the case should be referred to the Case Review Team (CRT) for a more comprehensive and in-depth evaluation.
 Sex offenders who meet the risk thresholds established for the MDR team enter a second level of review conducted by the CRT.
-Like the MDR team, the CRT also is comprised of three staff (two of whom were not part of the MDR team) with expertise in the assessment, diagnosis, treatment, and/or management of sex offenders.
-The CRT undertakes an in-depth review of the causes and patterns of the individual's sexual offending, his or her criminal, mental health, and substance abuse history, and related problem behaviors while incarcerated and during periods of supervision.
-If the initial CRT review indicates that civil management may be warranted, the CRT requests that a psychiatric examiner evaluate the respondent for the presence of a mental abnormality, as defined by statute
+Like the MDR team, the CRT is also comprised of three staff (two of whom were not part of the MDR team) with expertise in the assessment, diagnosis, treatment, and/or management of sex offenders.
+The CRT undertakes an in-depth review of the causes and patterns of the individual's sexual offending, his or her criminal, mental health, and substance abuse history, history of participation in sex offender treatment, and related problem behaviors while incarcerated and during periods of supervision.
+If the initial CRT review indicates that civil management may be warranted, the CRT requests that a psychiatric examiner evaluate the respondent for the presence of a mental abnormality, as defined by statute.

-When the CRT requests a psychiatric examination, a licensed psychologist conducts a detailed psychological examination to assess for mental abnormality, using methods approved by clinical and professional practice groups.3 The findings from this evaluation are incorporated into a report that is presented to the CRT for final determination as to whether the individual is in need of civil management.
+When the CRT requests a psychiatric examination, a licensed psychologist conducts a detailed psychological examination to assess for mental abnormality, using methods approved by clinical and professional practice groups.
+The findings from this evaluation are incorporated into a report that is presented to the CRT for final determination as to whether the individual is in need of civil management.
 Based upon information obtained from the psychiatric evaluation, as well as the comprehensive record review, the CRT makes a determination whether to refer the individual to the New York State Office of the Attorney General (OAG) to seek civil management.
-OMH then issues a Notice of Determination to the relevant parties (e.g., referring agency, OAG, referred individual) noting its finding on the issues of mental abnormality, and the need for civil management.
+OMH then issues a Notice of Determination to the relevant parties (e.g., referring agency, OAG, referred individual) noting its findings on the issues of mental abnormality and the need for civil management.
 The decision to refer for civil management must be unanimous among CRT members.
-The CRT does not make recommendations as to whether the individual is a dangerous sex offender in need of civil confinement or a sex offender in need of SIST.
-The dangerousness determination is made by the court, subsequent to the finding of mental abnormality, based upon the report and the testimony of the psychiatric examiner.
-During the Article 10 legal proceedings, the psychiatric examiner may speak to risk and protective factors warranting confinement or a SIST determination.4
+The CRT does not make recommendations as to whether the